Living a cancer free life

 - CYP1A2 is another gene that helps to break down toxins and drugs.
 It is also the key enzyme responsible for metabolizing caffeine.
 Those who have a gene variation with 'C allele' are slow caffeine detoxifiers and coffee intake will contribute to excessive amounts of estrogen inside their body.

-Drugs that inhibit the enzyme that metabolizes folic acid include antacids, some statins, oral contraceptives and diabetes medication.
+Besides the possible variations in genes, some drugs inhibit the enzyme that metabolizes folic acid such as antacids, some statins, oral contraceptives and diabetes medication.
 Another drug that blocks the enzyme is methotrexate.

 - Low Free T3.
 Low thyroid function is another marker for low detoxification.
 FT3 optimal value should be >3.2 pg/ml.